-Five Year Housing Land Supply
+Five Year Housing Land Supply 2019/20

 - 1.0 Pursuant to the requirement in paragraph 73 of the National Planning Policy Framework (NPPF), the Council has calculated five years of deliverable housing land supply.
 The NPPF requires that this figure should be identified and updated annually against a "housing requirement set out in adopted strategic policies or against their local housing need where the strategic policies are more than five years old." - 1.1 Subsequent changes to the National Planning Policy Framework (NPPF) in February 2019 and the National Planning Policy Practice Guidance (PPG) July 2019 sought to provide further clarification in relation to the 5 year land supply.
-This included an additional footnote to Paragraph 73 of the NPPF which states that where the local housing need is used as the basis for assessing whether a 5 year housing land supply of specific deliverable sites exists, it should be calculated using the standard methodology set out in the national policy guidance. - 1.2 Furthermore, the PPG now confirms the use of the 2014-based household projections when calculating housing need.
-Justification for this is to provide stability, ensure historic underdelivery and declining affordability are reflected and for consistency with government's objective of significantly boosting supply of homes.
+This included an additional footnote to Paragraph 73 of the NPPF which states that where the local housing need is used as the basis for assessing whether a 5 year housing land supply of specific deliverable sites exists, it should be calculated using the standard methodology set out in the national policy guidance.
+Therefore, the methodology remains unchanged from the previous Note. - 1.2 Furthermore, the PPG now confirms the use of the 2014-based household projections when calculating housing need.
+Justification for this is to provide stability, ensure historic underdelivery and declining affordability are reflected and for consistency with government objective of significantly boosting supply of homes.